This is the research team of the SECCOPA project.

 Nicole Saks worked as a student assistant for

 the SECCOPA project since July 2018 until May 2021.
 She studied Linguistics (B.A.
-2017) at the University of Konstanz and is currently enrolled in the Master’s programme in Sociology at the University of Bamberg.
+2017) at the University of Konstanz and finished her master’s programme (M.A.
+2021) in Sociology at the University of Bamberg.

 She was responsible especially within the field of webpage design and research activities for legal regulations, for example, as well as translations and summaries.